 As far back as I can remember, Bob Wilkins’ Creature Feature on KCRA Channel 3 and KTXL Channel 40 in Sacramento was a fright-filled Saturday night ritual.
 Those Saturday nights were always the best of the week.
 Traveling through an electrostatic wave of UHF signal noise, Bob would offer up a variety of horror flicks, usually top-notch British chillers such as Tigon's The Blood On Satan’s Claw or any number of vintage Hammer films featuring Peter Cushing and Christopher Lee.
 These movies were pretty powerful stuff for a five-year-old, I can tell you that.
 But they can't all be winners, and every now and then we'd end up with truly low-rate trash such as Jesse James Meets Frankenstein's Daughter or Attack of the Mushroom People.
 Either way, staying up late for Bob was always something to look forward to, and seeing the host finally arrive on-screen accompanied by his brilliant theme song was often the best part of the entire show.
-Titled "Gotham City Municipal Swing Band" and performed by Neal Hefti, this up-tempo big band ditty—which was actually borrowed from the Batman TV series soundtrack—was anything was spooky.
+Titled "Gotham City Municipal Swing Band" and performed by Neal Hefti, this up-tempo big band ditty—which was actually borrowed from the Batman TV series soundtrack—was anything but spooky.
 Then again, Bob Wilkins was anything but your average late-night horror movie host.

 You see, Bob didn’t dress up like Mr. Hyde or adopt a corny Bela Lugosi accent.
 He didn't camp and cavort around the screen like some long-in-the-tooth vampire actor who never got the part.
 He was more like your local TV weatherman, if that weatherman was a chain-smoking Dracula fanatic.
 Nattily attired with the hip 1970’s pageboy comb-over and ever-present cigar in hand, Bob would tell it exactly like it was with a calm, monotone delivery.
 If a movie sucked, he’d pretty much tell you it sucked, in his own witty manner of course.
 Somehow this made the good movies even better, or the scarier movies even scarier, as it were.
 And though it was lost on this kindergartener, Bob's way of delivering the message to the younger generation really connected.
 This was the era of Vietnam, the hippie movement.
 Younger viewers weren't looking for some campy geezer with a cloak and a fog machine to sell them on the awful movie they were about to partake in, they wanted someone who could speak on their level, someone they could trust.
 Bob Wilkins was that man.